kalekdev/uni/semester-1/nus-1/notes.typ

 Intuitively, it says that magnetic monopoles do not exist.
 This is one of Maxwell's Equations.

-TODO:
-- magnetic permeability of vacuum
-- How do electric and magnetic fields propogate through space? how are $mu_0 epsilon_0$ linked?

 === Ørsted's / Ampere's Circuital Law
 In 1820 Hans Christian Ørsted discovered that a wire carrying an electric current induces a magnetic field around it.
 The direction of this field can be remembered using the right hand curl rule, where the fingertips represent the arrow heads:
 #figure(